Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

     `CONTAINER_SHORT_ID=prod`

-**Please note:** Much of the file is already with comments guiding the enduser to key areas or files to edit or modify accordingly.
+**Please note:** Much of the file is already with comments guiding the end user to key areas or files to edit or modify accordingly.

 ---